Gommet/hatch-back/README.md

 ## Technologies

-Api entarelly build with Django-Graphene, a GraphQL library.
+Api entarelly build with Graphene-Django, a GraphQL library.

 ## Authors